plone/training/docs/voltoaddons/01-addon-basics.md

 Although it's possible to run Volto with npm as the Node package manager, the community has settled, for now, for the Yarn Classic (v1.x) package manager.
 Yarn is used as an installer, to run scripts but also as a "virtual environment", by using its workspaces feature.
-Typically you'll start Volto applications with `yarn start`, or `yarn test`, but you can also integrate the `mrs-developer` library and run `yarn missdev` to do tasks similar to mr.developer in Buildout projects.
+Typically you'll start Volto applications with `yarn start` or `yarn test`.
+You can also integrate the `mrs-developer` library, and run `yarn missdev` to do tasks similar to mr.developer in Buildout projects.
 If you're not sure what these or any other `yarn` commands do, it's a good idea to examine your project's `package.json` file, in the `scripts` section, where you'll usually find those scripting aliases defined.

-To bootstrap a new Volto project, you can use a scaffolding tool based on Yeoman, this tool is named `generator-volto`.
+To bootstrap a new Volto project, you can use a scaffolding tool based on Yeoman named `generator-volto`.
 First, install it as a global tool (use [NVM] if you're being asked for sudo access):

 ```shell